Your day-by-day itinerary

 You’ll settle down for an evening by the shores of Laguna Bacalar – an idyllic, bright blue freshwater lake surrounded by lush forest.
 You’ll be staying in a small, eco-friendly hotel just a short stroll from the water, where you can relax with the sounds of nature around you, explore the grounds or take a dip in the lake.
 The next morning you’ll be up before dawn, and a local guide will take you out onto the water by kayak.
 As the sun comes up, you’ll paddle across the crystal-clear water and through the mangrove forest, spotting wildlife as it wakes up around the shores of the lake.

 Tulum: Mayan Ruins on Palm Beach

 Soft sandy beaches, turquoise waters and coastline dotted with Mayan ruins await in Tulum.
 This is the perfect place to spend a few days relaxing before heading to the airport to fly home.
-You’ll stay in a boutique hotel with a pool in the town of Tulum Pueblo, close to a variety of restaurants, shops and bars, in a contemporary hotel with an inviting pool.
-During your time here you can chill on the beach, explore the Tulum ruins perched on top of the cliffs or go further north to discover one of the oldest Maya cities, Cobá, hidden deep in the jungle.
+You’ll stay in a boutique hotel with a pool in the town of Tulum Pueblo, close to a variety of restaurants, shops and bars.
+The white sand beach is a short taxi ride away, or about 20 mins by bike, which you can rent locally.
+Explore the Tulum ruins perched on top of the cliffs or go further north to discover one of the oldest Maya cities, Cobá, hidden deep in the jungle.